Skip to content

 Eyes on the Bog project

-We are keeping a close eye on the wellbeing of two areas of peatland on Marsden Moor, to track changes and measure the success of our restoration work.
+We are keeping a close eye on two areas of peatland on Marsden Moor to track changes and measure the success of our restoration work.
 The IUCN UK Peatland Programme created the Eyes on the Bog project as a cost effective and accessible way to monitor peatlands.
 You can find out more about the project here.

 With a few simple techniques, we can gather insights into how our peatlands are changing throughout the seasons and over the years.
-This project will help us to monitor the behaviour of the water table, peat subsidence or accumulation, vegetation composition and possible trajectories of the landscape - all of these are vital for the healthy peat to form and keep it's carbon below the ground.
+This project will help us to monitor the behaviour of the water table, peat subsidence or accumulation, vegetation composition and possible trajectories of the landscape - all of these are vital for the healthy peat to form and keep more than a million tonnes of carbon in the ground.

 What do we have planned?

-Working with a local artist, we are creating totemic markers - sculptures that will form a stand for fixed place photography, allowing us to gather visual information on the vegetation composition at two points on Marsden Moor.
-By placing totemic markers at at White Moss and Standedge Trail we can capture the story of the peatlands, helping us to visualise their transformation over time.
+Working with a local artist, we created two totemic markers - sculptures with a stand for fixed-place photography, allowing us to gather visual information on the vegetation composition at two points on Marsden Moor.
+By placing totemic markers at White Moss and Standedge Trail, we can capture the story of the peatlands, helping us to visualise their transformation over time.

 Get involved